maciejpajkowski/InveStory/readme.md

 - ~~Allow the player to choose how much of the product do they want to buy/sell~~ DONE!
 - Add a timer on sidebar to show how much until next stock & prices updates
 - Add the ability to invest

+Once all of the above is done, the project will be considered finished.